the-channels/channels/Readme.md

 The hub simply scans installed packages that match and loads them up.

 Some packaged are distributed with the hub, but other could be insalled into the sytem, and the Hub would detect it.
-To read on how to write a new channel, refer to [Creating A New Channel](NewChannel.md).

 ## Channels Proto
 A client and the hub communicate via a special protocol, as described in [this document](./proto/Readme.md).